-Smartphones, and the increased general busyness of our always-on modern lives, fill in the natural pauses humans would have historically experienced throughout our day — perhaps where we would have connected with others in-person; watched a sunset; smelled a flower; or simply had some mental down-time.
-The complex machinery of the human brain may even be designed for such pauses, with research suggesting that moments of boredom can actually be beneficial to our productivity and creativity levels.
+Smartphones, and the increased general busyness of our always-on modern lives, fill in the natural pauses humans would have historically experienced throughout our day.
+Perhaps where we would have connected with others in-person; watched a sunset; smelled a flower; or simply had some mental down-time.
+The complex machinery of the human brain may even be designed for such pauses; with research suggesting that moments of boredom can actually be beneficial to our productivity and creativity levels.

 After developing a regular meditation habit, the monkey-mind brain chatter I used to experience has hugely calmed down.
 This helps me feel more present, grateful and generally happier in the here and now.

-Many of us give up on meditation because we think that in order to do it “right” we need to clear our minds of all thoughts, which sounds (because it practically is) impossible.
-Sometimes, if thoughts keep coming up when we’re getting started, we assume our mind is particularly incapable of being quiet and calm enough to meditate successfully.
-However, a key thing to note is that, even for experienced meditators, getting distracted by our thoughts is totally normal — after all, humans have around 50,000–70,000 per day!
+Many of us give up on meditation because we think that in order to do it “right” we need to clear our minds of all thoughts; which sounds (because it practically is) impossible.
+Sometimes, if thoughts keep coming up when we’re getting started; we assume our mind is particularly incapable of being quiet and calm enough to meditate successfully.
+However, a key thing to note is that, even for experienced meditators, getting distracted by our thoughts is totally normal.
+After all, humans have around 50,000–70,000 per day!

-It was an absolute life-changer when I realized (initially during a 2012 Landmark course) that we are not our thoughts, but can choose to observe them — we can influence the way we think rather than letting our thoughts subconsciously control how we react.
+It was an absolute life-changer when I realized (initially during a 2012 Landmark course) that we are not our thoughts.
+We can choose to observe them and can influence the way we think rather than letting thoughts subconsciously control how we react.
 As Michael Singer, author of “The Untethered Soul”, puts it: